Danny Jansen: Personal life

-Jansen is the younger son of parents Steve and Kathy.
-His older brother is Matthew.
-In his youth, Jansen's family hosted players for the then-Seattle Mariners Class-A affiliate Wisconsin Timber Rattlers.
+Jansen is the son of parents Steve and Kathy.
+He has an older brother, Matthew.
+In his youth, Jansen's family hosted players for the then-Seattle Mariners Single–A affiliate Wisconsin Timber Rattlers.
 In 2004, Adam Jones was housed by the Jansen family.

-Jansen and his wife Alexis were married in March 2022 with former teammate Rowdy Tellez as the officiant.
+Jansen and his wife Alexis were married in January 2022 with former teammate Rowdy Tellez as the officiant.
+Their first child, a son, was born in October 2022.